vyos/vyos-documentation/docs/configexamples/bgp-ipv6-unnumbered.rst

 BGP IPv6 unnumbered with extended nexthop
 #########################################

-General information can be found in the :ref:`bgp` chapter.
+General information can be found in the :ref:`routing-bgp` chapter.

 Configuration
 =============